-The idea of adding a celery stick to garnish a Bloody Mary originated at Chicago’s Ambassador East Hotel by accident.
-A customer didn't receive a straw, so he wound up with a celery stick to mix.
-Boom.
+The idea of adding a celery stick to garnish a Bloody Mary originates at Chicago’s Ambassador East Hotel by accident — a customer didn't receive a straw, so he winds up with a celery stick to mix it.

 National Bloody Mary Day Activities

 You might need some sustenance, which means making it to brunch.
 If there's a restaurant near you, make sure they have Bloody Marys.

 Invite friends over to make some with you

 Get the basic ingredients, plus some goodies like bacon and olives to garnish.
 Then let your friends create their own unique Bloody Marys.
 If you were out all night, it might be nice to stay in and drink the cocktail with friends from the comfort of your own home.
 Sounds like a great way to start off the new year!

 Find the best Bloody Marys in your city and rank them.
 This way, you'll have a set list for visiting guests and your local foodie squad.
 Make sure you plan accordingly (for example, have a designated driver), and don't try them all in one day.

 4 Possible Women Behind The Name Bloody Mary

 Queen Mary I of England